-We have audited the accompanying consolidated financial statements of LEAD Public Schools, Inc. and Affiliates (a nonprofit organization), which comprise the consolidated statement of financial position as of June 30, June 30, 2017, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of LEAD Public Schools, Inc. and Affiliates (a nonprofit organization), which comprise the consolidated statements of financial position as of June 30, 2018 and 2017, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.